|

 Thrills, Chills and Good Times

-Kennywood Park, the Roller Coaster Capital of the World.
+to Kennywood Park, refered to as the Roller Coaster Capital of the

 For many years, complimentary strips